What is Network Address Translation (NAT)?

-Network Address Translation (NAT) guarantees that users don’t find themselves in a situation where there are no IP addresses available.
-It allows a router to act as an intermediary between the internet and your private network.
+Network Address Translation (NAT) is a networking technology used to allow multiple devices on a private network to share a single public IP address.
+NAT works by modifying the source and/or destination IP addresses of data packets as they are transmitted across a network.
 You can have one public IP address to communicate with the internet and multiple private IP addresses assigned for different devices on your network.
 This way, one IP address can cover the entire network.

 With NAT Type 1, your PS4 is directly connected to the internet (no NAT is configured on your router).
 However, your connection might be insecure, as there is no firewall to protect it.
-This type is known for high gaming latency.
+This type is known for low gaming latency.
 You can also chat with other people and host multiple PS4 games, but any hacker could get into your local area network without much effort.
-If you play a lot of PUBG Lite, Fortnite or Overwatch, having a higher latency is paramount for keeping on top of your performance.
+If you play a lot of PUBG Lite, Fortnite, or Overwatch, having a lower latency is paramount for keeping on top of your performance.

 NAT Type 2 is the most commonly used type in PS4.
 It works by connecting your PS4 to the internet through a router.
 Type 2 can forward packets and use predefined ports, making it a more secure option than Type 1.